offsideswap/black/ui/README.md

 #### What happens when the backend has breaking changes for the frontend?

 In this case the backend will merge their breaking change to develop.
 Our GHA will run building the stack based on the latest change.
-After this the blackchain-ui repo will be checked out and its tests applied to the built ui-stack within the github action.
+After this the offsideswap-ui repo will be checked out and its tests applied to the built ui-stack within the github action.
 If this fails then the backend team know they have broken frontend.

 #### How do we know the frontend that is about to be deployed is compatible with master?